Deep ReLU neural network approximation in Bochner spaces and applications to parametric PDEs: Approximation in Bochner spaces with Gaussian measure

 \subsection{Application to parameterized elliptic PDEs with lognormal inputs}

 In this section, we apply the results in the previous section to deep ReLU neural network approximation of the solution $u(\by)$ to the parametric elliptic PDEs \eqref{ellip} with lognormal inputs \eqref{lognormal}.
-This is based on a weighted $\ell_2$-summability of the series $(\|u_\bs\|_V)_{\bs \in \FF}$ in following lemma which has been proven in \cite[Theorems 3.3 and 4.2]{BCDM17}.
+This is based on a weighted $\ell_2$-summability of the series $(\|u_\bs\|_V)_{\bs \in \FF}$ in following lemma which conbines \cite[Theorems 3.3 and 4.2]{BCDM17} and \cite[Lemma 5.3]{Dung21}. \begin{lemma} Let $\theta$ be an arbitrary nonnegative number and $(p_\bs(\theta))_{\bs \in \FF}$ the sequence given as in \eqref{[p_s]}.
+Let $0 < q <\infty$ and $(\rho_j) _{j \in \NN}$ be an increasing sequence of positive numbers such that $(\rho_j^{-1}) _{j \in \NN}$ belongs to $\ell_q(\NN)$.
+Assume further that